 5. Control the process going forward.
 You’ll be guided through steps to set up systems for monitoring the improved process once you’ve implemented it.

 A carefully executed Six Sigma program should provide specific answers about what you can do to better serve customers.
 Eliminating defects means you’ll spend less time putting out fires and more time completing quality work.
 In turn, you’ll be able to stay within your cost estimates and thereby improve your odds of getting more referrals and repeat business.

 Plus, Six Sigma’s “control” phase often allows contractors to tighten their financial management procedures.
 These could enable you to free up cash flow and better leverage the growth value of your existing customer relationships.

 Are your construction company’s sales lagging?
-Are you losing time and money to conflicts and miscommunications with customers?
+Additionally, are you losing time and money to conflicts and miscommunications with customers?
 If so, Six Sigma may be a way to overhaul your customer service process, untangle the snags slowing you down, and work more efficiently and profitably.

 Of course, there are no guarantees.
 So, before jumping in, spend some time researching the deeper details of Six Sigma to make sure it’s for you.
 If it is, then set a budget for how much money you’ll invest in the effort.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR

 Subscribe to our newsletters to get inside access to timely news, trends and insights from Smith + Howard.